Rajnandini-0804/Data-Analysis-Dashboard-/README.md

-# Vrinda Store-Data-Anaysis(Interactive dashboard creating using MS Excel)
+# Vrinda Store-Data-Analysis(Interactive dashboard creating using MS Excel)
 ## project objective
 Vrinda store wants to creating an annual sales report for 2022. so that, vrinda can understand their customers and grow morre sales in 2023.